 Tulia is a very small city located in the state of Texas.
 With a population of 4,408 people and just one neighborhood, Tulia is the 407th largest community in Texas.

 Tulia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tulia is a city of professionals, service providers, and managers.
-There are especially a lot of people living in Tulia who work in teaching (22.22%), food service (16.70%), and healthcare (8.94%).
+There are especially a lot of people living in Tulia who work in teaching (21.87%), food service (12.76%), and management occupations (10.60%).

-Tulia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Tulia doesn't have a public transportation system that people use for their commute.

-In terms of college education, Tulia is nearly on par with the US average for all cities of 21.84%: 19.79% of adults 25 and older in Tulia have a bachelor's degree or advanced degree.
+The population of Tulia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Tulia, 21.51% have at least a bachelor's degree.

 Tulia is an extremely ethnically-diverse city.
 The people who call Tulia home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Tulia, accounting for 53.88% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Tulia, accounting for 49.85% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Tulia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tulia include German, African, Irish, English, and Italian.
+Important ancestries of people in Tulia include German, Italian, English, African, and Irish.

 The most common language spoken in Tulia is English.
 Other important languages spoken here include Spanish and Italian.